Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 The-Evil-Pickle, for the [Replay The Spire](https://github.com/The-Evil-Pickle/Replay-the-Spire) save/load code, it was the basis of the one used at this mod.

-[Rita Bernstein](https://github.com/Rita-Bernstein), for the simplified Chinese translation.
+[Rita Bernstein](https://github.com/Rita-Bernstein), for the simplified Chinese translations.

 Thiago, for helping with finding some bugs in the 0.6.* versions.